thaddeuskkr/Kohana/README.md

 Kohana is a clean, feature-rich Discord bot.
 Made with Node.js, utilises the <strong>Sapphire Framework</strong> and <strong>discord.js</strong> to bring you the optimal performance at a very reasonable cost - free!
 </p>

+### Notice
+Development for Kohana is paused until Sapphire v4 is released.
+Until then, this bot will only receive security updates or critical updates.

 ### Features
 - **High-quality music** (with support for multiple sources such as YouTube, Spotify, SoundCloud and more)
 - **Slash commands** (easy to use and modern - we even recently implemented autocomplete!)